The Natural Wonder of Canoe Country

 UNDERWATER VOLCANOES AND A HUGE SEA ONCE EXISTED

 Envision this area, once entirely covered by a huge sea, suddenly transformed by active underwater volcanoes.
 Approximately 2.7 billion years ago, undersea volcanoes covered this region with pillow basalt.
 Exposed pillow basalt, also known as Ely Greenstone, still exists in this area.
 It is one of the oldest exposed rock formations on earth.
+One of many true natural wonders.

 Starting about 30,000 years ago and lasting for about 15,000 years, the northeastern portion of Minnesota was covered by the Laurentian Ice Sheet.
 During that period, the Rainy Lobe of the ice sheet engulfed the area.
 It was filled with hard crystalline rock and sandstone abrasives.
 These rocks and abrasives, coupled with the wet, slippery base of the glacier, effectively scoured the Northwoods landscape.
 As the glacier slowly moved across the wilderness, weakened areas in the bedrock were stripped clean.
 Most of the debris from this area was deposited in areas in southern Minnesota, Wisconsin, and the Dakotas.
 A few glacial deposits, in the form of gravel and sand bars, can be found scattered throughout the canoe country lakes.
 Overall very little glacial deposit was left behind.